backube/volsync/docs/design/restic.rst

    Status: Proposed

-This is a proposal to add `Restic <https://restic.readthedocs.io/en/stable/>`_ as an additional data mover within Scribe.
+This is a proposal to add `Restic <https://restic.readthedocs.io/en/stable/>`_ as an additional data mover within VolSync.
 Restic is a data backup utility that copies the data to an object store (among other options).

-While the main purpose of Scribe is to perform asynchronous data replication, there are some use cases that are more "backup oriented" but that don't require a full backup application (such as Velero).
+While the main purpose of VolSync is to perform asynchronous data replication, there are some use cases that are more "backup oriented" but that don't require a full backup application (such as Velero).
 For example, some users may deploy and version control their application via GitOps techniques.
 These users may be